Skycliff-IT/yourdrs-reports/src/VA.API/docker-compose.md

 # View logs for all services
 docker-compose logs

-# View logs for a specific service (e.g., va.api)
+# View logs for a specific service (e.g., va-api-container)
-docker-compose logs va.api
+docker-compose logs va-api-container

 # Run a one-off command in a service container (e.g., bash in va.api)
-docker-compose run va.api bash
+docker-compose run va-api-container bash

 # Remove stopped containers, networks, images, and volumes
 docker-compose down --volumes --rmi all